oilandsugar/ritual-dust/content/about/this-website.md

 ### TODO

 [-] Add commissions banner on home page
-[-] find a way to have dark and light theme with one theme file

-[ ] put earthsea illustration on home page banner
+[ ] make winter theme
+[ ] fix fall theme
 [ ] add some of the visuals i did for voidxwitch in music visuals
+[ ] rewrite the description of the sections on the home page
+[ ] add a page for my print club inspired by https://palomakop.tv/zine-club/
 [ ] fix styling on large screens
-[ ] make winter theme
 [ ] add photos to journal entries
 [ ] use built in image processing tools to resize and dither images
 [ ] Make icons for all sections

+[ ] finish beast mask post
+[ ] finish ktp props post
 [ ] finish writing printmaking tutorial
 [ ] finish writing page on druidism
 [ ] finish writing page on tarot